 Furthering gender equality is a key component of this project, with activities seeking to empower women and girls to support themselves financially with meaningful work, and reduce the inequalities they face because of their gender and ethnicity.

-This project was funded by the Department of Foreign Affairs and Trade (DFAT), Australian NGO Cooperation Program (ANCP), and complemented with funds generously donated to Plan International Australia from the Australian public.
+This project was supported by the Australian Government through the Australian NGO Cooperation Program (ANCP), and complemented with funds generously donated to Plan International Australia from the Australian public.

 Thuy and her family live in a mountainous village in Vietnam’s Lai Chau province.
 Agriculture is the main source of income for the 148 households in Thuy’s community, however the extreme climate conditions make life very difficult.
 Only one crop of rice can be cultivated per year, and livestock is often lost to the cold and dry season.